Things to Do in Tangier – A Local Guide’s Perspective

 I like bringing visitors here at the end of the day.
 The area is open, easy to walk, and gives you space after the narrow streets of the Medina.
 From here, the Kasbah looks even more impressive sitting on the hill, especially at sunset.

-It’s also a good place to explain how Tangier has become a key gateway again, not just for tourism but for trade and investment.
+It is also a good place to explain how Tangier has become a key gateway again, not just for tourism, but for trade and investment.

 Local tip: Come in the late afternoon and walk toward sunset.
 The light on the Kasbah is beautiful.

-To the east of the city, Malabata shows another face of Tangier: modern hotels, wide roads, and a long seaside promenade.
+To the east of the city, Malabata and the new Corniche show another face of Tangier: modern hotels, wide roads, and a long seaside promenade.
 This is where many locals come in the evening to walk, exercise, or sit by the sea.

-It’s not historic, but it’s very real.
+It is not historic, but it is very real.
 If you want to see how people in Tangier live today, this area gives you that feeling.

 Tangier has always been a city that looks outward, and today that spirit is back.
 New infrastructure, better roads, fast connections to other cities, and international links are changing daily life.
-When I explain this to travelers, they often realize Tangier is not just about the past it’s about movement and connection.
+When I explain this to travelers, they often realize Tangier is not just about the past.
+It is also about movement and connection.

 Local Food in Tangier – Eating Between Two Seas

 Food in Tangier reflects the city itself: open, mixed, and shaped by the sea.
-When I guide visitors here, I always explain that Tangier’s cuisine feels a little different from cities like Fes or Marrakech.
-You still find classic Moroccan dishes, but with strong Mediterranean and coastal influence.
+When I guide visitors here, I always explain that Tangier’s food culture is not just Moroccan in the classic inland sense.
+It also carries Atlantic and Mediterranean influences, and that gives it a different character.

 - Eat where locals are eating